Best Night Ever

-Best Night Ever is a 2013 American found footage comedy film written and directed by Jason Friedberg and Aaron Seltzer and produced by Jason Blum, Friedberg and Seltzer.
+Best Night Ever is a 2013 American independent found footage comedy film written and directed by Jason Friedberg and Aaron Seltzer and produced by Jason Blum, Friedberg and Seltzer.
 The film took place in Boston, Massachusetts and Las Vegas, Nevada.

 Plot

 Things go from bad to worse for Claire, Zoe, Leslie, and Janet when they start Claire's bachelorette party in Vegas.
 Leslie's credit cards are canceled by her soon to be ex-husband.
 As a result, they can't pay for their hotel room, and everything else in Vegas is seemingly booked.
 They book the only room they can find, a seedy motel which is infested with bed bugs and a random assortment of mysterious liquids.
 Undeterred, they got to a male strip club but are kicked out because Claire swats a stripper's penis out of her face.
 They are then robbed of all their possessions, including Claire's engagement ring, by a fake drug dealer that Zoe tries to buy drugs from.
 To make money, they go to a mud wrestling party where Janet wins a $300 consolation prize after being knocked out by the reigning champion.

 In the ambulance to the hospital with Janet, Zoe steals some drugs and the group is kicked out of the ambulance after fighting with the medic.
 In a lengthy montage they then embark on a series of fun adventures.
 They go clubbing, zip-lining down Fremont Street, swimming, and indoor skydiving.
 After, they play bachelorette party games / dares: they kiss a man with a mustache, trick people into showing their belly buttons, scare random people, find celebrity look alikes, get a piggyback ride from a stranger, high-five a man mistaken for a lady, tickle an old man, dance like chickens, put lipstick on a dude, start a flash mob, rub a bald man's head, give people doughnuts, steal a lock of chest hair, arm wrestle a stranger, ask for a strangers underwear, poke someone with curly hair, get a foot massage from a stranger, steal a bottle of booze, and steal a limo ride.